 i like shy guys! not completely socially awkward, but i like a little awkward. i find it completely endearing. probably because im a bit of the same – im fairly guarded so a hard person to get to know, not particularly outgoing. etc.

-like me he probably isnt the type of person that is going to go straight into a relationship with someone he does know? everyone ive dated has usually started as friends (usually introduced through mutual friends and bonded over common interest) and developed into move afterwards.posted over 3 years ago
+like me he probably isnt the type of person that is going to go straight into a relationship with someone he does know? everyone ive dated has usually started as friends (usually introduced through mutual friends and bonded over common interest) and developed into move afterwards.posted about 4 years ago

 I definitely prefer shy guys to overly in-your-face aggressive guys or guys who are so friendly and forward it comes off kind of fake.
 (And I am the same age as your brother, so even though I’m taken I’m sure there are other girls like me (: ).